 Robinson School of Global Studies is “an amazing school,” in the words of Seth Andrew, Democracy Prep, and a critical classroom observer.
 Common literacy strategies were evident across the elementary school.
 It’s hard to believe this positive and cheery place was among the worst of the 170 elementary schools in Houston a few years ago.

 Bilingual classrooms appeared to be driven by confused state bilingual laws and related local politics.
 Spanish speaking students learn and are tested in Spanish until fourth grade and then dumped into mainstream classrooms.
-I’m all for bilingual learning, but it would clear things up if students were just tested in English as soon as possible.

 EdLabs is an interesting combination of instigator, technical assistance provider, and evaluator.
 Rowland Fryer’s center at Harvard is a hands-on, learn by testing, make-a-difference kind of shop.
-Fryer and team have been in Houston dozens of times over the last two years.
+Fryer and team have been in Houston dozens of times over the last few years.
 Fryer is intrigued by the potential of working at scale, “In our second year in Houston, we were working with 20,000 kids–about half the number of the kids in the whole KIPP network.”

 You don’t really expect a tenured Harvard economist to muck around in schools at this level of detail with an interest “in taking instruction from good to great.”
 It’s obvious that Fryer appreciates Grier’s willingness to do whatever it takes to boost achievement.
 Fryer’s shop was launched with a big grant from Eli Broad.